MohamedMesto/Dealna.de_v1.4/README.md

 ## Site Structure

-**EC Platform 2050 V1** is designed as a modern e-commerce platform with a user-friendly interface and seamless navigation.
+**Dealna.de v1** is designed as a modern e-commerce platform with a user-friendly interface and seamless navigation.
 Here's an overview of its structure:

 1. **Home Page:**
    - A visually appealing landing page showcasing featured products, special offers, and categories.